Sources

 1931

 Feb.
-21: Johannes Winkler tests the rocket burning liquid oxygen and methane (launched on March 14).
+21: Johannes Winkler tests the rocket burning liquid oxygen and methane.

 April 15: In Germany, Reinhold Tiling demonstrates solid-propellant rocket with folding wings.